-Items that may be used on a basic inquiry form are explained below.
-The other items will be explained in more detail throughout Phase I.
+Items that might be used on a basic inquiry form are described below.
+The other items will be explained in more detail other knowledge base articles.

-- Instructions - Use the HTML editor to add public-facing instructions.
+- Instructions: Use the HTML editor to add descriptive or instructional information on the form.

-- Text Box - This is generally used for capturing free-text data that is a single sentence, or just a few words, such as First Name.
+- Text Box: This is generally used for capturing free-text data in a short sentence or phrase, such as First Name.

-- Option Buttons - This is used to capture a single response to a field with a few prompt options (e.g. “What is your gender?”).
-Each prompt option is displayed on the page.
+- Option Buttons: Captures a single-option response to a field with visible prompt options (such as “What is your gender?”).

-- Check Boxes - This is used to capture multiple responses to a field with prompt options. (e.g. “How did you hear about this institution?”).
-Each prompt option is displayed on the page.
+- Check Boxes: Captures multiple responses to a field with visible prompt options (such as “How did you hear about this institution?”).

-- Select List - This is used to capture a single response to a field with prompt options. (e.g. “What is your primary academic interest?” ).
-The prompt options appear in a dropdown menu, so this is preferred for a field with a long list of prompt options.
+- Select List: Captures a single response to a field with prompt options (such as “What is your primary academic interest?”).
+The prompt options appear in a dropdown list, so this is the preferred type of field when offering a long list of prompt options.

-- Multi-select - This is used to capture multiple responses to a field with prompt options. (e.g.“What are your academic interests?”).
-The prompt options appear in a scroll-able list, so this is preferred if the field has a long list of prompt options.
+- Multi-select: Captures multiple responses to a field with prompt options (such as “What are your academic interests?”).
+The prompt options appear in a scrollable list, so this is the preferred type of field when offering a long list of prompt options that may need more than one option selected.

-- Street Address - This is used to capture an address, such as Mailing Address.
+- Street Address: Captures an address such as Mailing Address.